akili-bandia/.github/profile/README.md

 # Akili Bandia

-Akili *(ya)* Bandia is an artistic research studio that works with machine learning as a cultural, historical, and political material.
+Akili *(ya)* Bandia is a research studio working with machine learning as a cultural, historical, and political material.

 *Akili bandia* literally means artificial intelligence in Swahili, but it also names something made, provisional, and imitative.
 Something that performs intelligence without claiming to be natural, complete, or *halali*.